chhylp123/BitMapperBS/README.md

 ### Changelog ###

+(11) March 9, 2019: version 1.0.1.1 released.

+    >> Fixed the bug when indexing in extreme cases.

 (10) March 9, 2019: version 1.0.1.0 released.

     >> Fixed the bug about the optopn "--index_folder" when indexing.